TOUR DE FRANCIA

 Still some years later I was lucky enough to purchase a board which, by this time, I could readily identify as belonging to this game.

 But it was not until 10 years after the first find that I have been able to purchase a complete copy of the game.
 As it always happens in these cases, I did not have to pay much for it.
-I must admit the game is not exactly complete since one of the dies is missing, as well as one of the dice shakers.
+Later on I even found more copies of the game.

 The six riders, finally.
 If you look with attention, you will see the blue one was broken.
 I had to glue it